-Serving as a Short Term Missionary (STM)
+What exactly will I do as a Short Term Missionary (STM)?

 *STMs do not provide personal or medical care.
-Families that need this type of care bring their own personal attendant or nurse.
+Families that need this type of care will bring their own personal attendant or nurse.